SAVING THE JOLLYVILLE PLATEAU SALAMANDER

 The two-inch-long, “neotenic” Jollyville Plateau salamander retains gills for its entire life and spends all its time underwater, inhabiting springs, spring runs and wet caves fed by the Edwards Aquifer in central Texas.
 Research shows that as urban development booms, this salamander’s population declines — and with good reason, since development exposes the sensitive amphibian, its eggs and its invertebrate prey to major water pollution, which is already causing salamander deformities and death.
 Now the Jollyville Plateau salamander faces the scariest single threat of all: a massive water-treatment plant planned in, and adjacent to, its home.

-To save the Jollyville Plateau salamander before its habitat is polluted beyond redemption, in 2010 the Center and the Save Our Springs Alliance filed a notice of intent to sue the U.S. Fish and Wildlife Service if it didn’t list the species on an emergency basis, as well as filing a scientific petition to list the species.
+In 2010 the Center and the Save Our Springs Alliance filed a notice of intent to sue the U.S. Fish and Wildlife Service if it didn’t list the species on an emergency basis, as well as filing a scientific petition to list the species.
 The salamander has been a “candidate” for Endangered Species Act protection since 2007, after a Save Our Springs Alliance petition and lawsuit.
-In 2011 the Center reached a landmark agreement with the Service compelling the agency to move forward in the protection process for 757 species, including the Jollyville Plateau salamander and many other candidates — but since the Service still failed to give the salamander the emergency protection it needs, we filed another notice of intent to sue in early 2012.
+After our 757 species agreement, the Service still failed to give the salamander the emergency protection it needs, so we filed another notice of intent to sue in early 2012.
 Just months later, the Service proposed the salamander (and three others) for protection.

 Contact: Collette Adkins Giese